na-na-hi/renget/archive/2f8so.md

 >[Mizustune is] Severely underrated by all the hypermasculine hunters who tally their monster pussy bodycounts with marks on their weapons/tattoos.
 I want them to release their bottled up emotions into his fresh-scented purplefur while they're held in a caring manner.

-\>"Hello, hunter."
+%darkgreen%\>"Hello, hunter."
 \>You hadn't expected anyone to be around here and least of all the owner of the voice of Yukumo's resident friendly Mizutsune, Sion.
 \>There was this particular little stump outside the village, not too far from one of the stone markers and lantern posts on the way towards it but still far enough off that you believed you shouldn't be bothered.
 \>Especially by the nosy bath cattendant who delighted in luring people in with promises of relaxation and peace only to pump them for information.
 \>"May I ask why you're looking like that?"
 \>Frowning, you turn about to be met with the smiling face of Sion who's surprisingly close.
-He's getting quiet on his claws.
+He's getting quiet on his claws.%%
 "I was just getting a little peace and quiet."
 With a humph, you turn back around to gaze out at the edge of the forest, muttering, "and how could you know how I looked?
 I wasn't even facing you."
-\>A deep, rumbling sound came from the Mizutsune indicating he was chuckling.
+%darkgreen%\>A deep, rumbling sound came from the Mizutsune indicating he was chuckling.
 \>"I didn't but then you turned about to face me and I saw you."
 \>Gog damnit, so the bath cattendant was just plying you because he knows you're an easy mark!
 \>Autumn leaves crunch to one side and slightly beside you; Sion must want you to know he's approaching now.